kevbrain/apicastsix/doc/openshift-guide.md

      ```
      $ sudo systemctl restart docker
      ```
-3. Download the Linux `oc` binary from [openshift-origin-client-tools-VERSION-linux-64bit.tar.gz](https://github.com/openshift/origin/releases) and place it in your path.
+3. Download the client tools release [openshift-origin-client-tools-VERSION-linux-64bit.tar.gz](https://github.com/openshift/origin/releases) and place it in your path.